edking4967/edking4967.github.io/_posts/2018-18-07-Uploaded-tintin.md

 ---
 layout: post
-title: Uploaded Tintin: a Python app to use real-world geographic data in games
+title: Uploaded Tintin, a Python app to use real-world geographic data in games
 tags:
 - monk-vs-ninjas updates gamedev
 ---